 A template makes writing an actor bio quick and easy!

-Does writing an actor or theatre bio seem like just one more task on your long to-do list?
-If so, get a fill-in-the-blanks bio template written specifically for theatre and acting professionals.
+Does writing your professional bio seem like just one more task on your long to-do list?
+If so, get a detailed fill-in-the-blanks bio template written specifically for theatre and acting professionals.
+You’ll also get a version written specifically for novice actors with no acting experience.
 You’ll have it all done and complete within the next 20 minutes.